MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Scopes.md

 ### Example 4: Creating a private variable

-A variable can be made private by using the `private:` scope modifier or by creating the variable withe **Option** property set to `Private`.
+A variable can be made private by using the `private:` scope modifier or by creating the variable with the **Option** property set to `Private`.
 Private variables can only be viewed or changed in the scope in which they were created.

-In this example, the `ScopeExample.ps1` script creates four functions.
+In this example, the `ScopeExample.ps1` script creates five functions.
 The first function calls the next function, which creates a child scope.
 One of the functions has a private variable that can only be seen in the scope in which it was created.